agung2001/technical-interview/Resources 🔍/WordPress/Terms & Concepts/Plugin.md

 In order to develop your own plugin, it’s critical to first understand how the key systems work.
 Plugins operate primarily using **hooks**, which are a way for one piece of code to interact with (‘**hook into**’) another.

 In this section, we will cover up the basics of _how to develop your own plugin_.
 Please notes, that don’t develop your plugin on the live site until it is ready and pass the test.
-You can use the staging site in your local environment, [learn more](https://wiki.artistudio.xyz/docs/wordpress/wp-environment/).
+You can use the staging site in your local environment

 There is some terminology in WordPress that you need to understand before you get started to develop custom plugins which are :
 - [[Hooks]]